Approved Specialist Visual Art Program

-The Canning Vale College Visual Art Extension Program is a school based extension program designed to support and extend students talented in the Visual Arts.
+The Canning Vale College Approved Specialist Visual Art Program is designed to support and extend students talented in the Visual Arts.
 In this program students are introduced to a range of art techniques and opportunities that are not available in regular art classes.
 Students learn to develop and extend their skills in practical art making through a range of traditional and contemporary techniques.
 Students visit different galleries and exhibitions, seeing important works from around the world.

 The Benefits of Arts in Education